soman-mehmood80/Unity-Easy-Haptic-Manager/README.md

 - ✅ Supports **custom vibration duration and amplitude**
 - ✅ Provides **5 adjustable haptic levels** — from subtle taps to strong impacts
 - ✅ Safe fallback (`Handheld.Vibrate`) in Editor or non-Android builds
-- ✅ Requires only a single line to initialize

 ---

 ## 📦 Installation

 1. **Clone or download** this repository.
-2. Copy the following folders into your Unity project:
+2. Copy the folders into your Unity project.
 3. Ensure your Android Manifest includes: <em>(This is already included if you use the provided manifest in /Plugins/Android/..)</em>
 ```xml
 <uses-permission android:name="android.permission.VIBRATE" />